 Today, nonprofits worldwide have access to online fundraising tools that could not have been imagined at the turn of the millennium and current best practices are shaped by 20+ years of innovation and experimentation.

 Even though billions of dollars have been raised online since 1999, it’s surprising how many nonprofits make the online donation process more complicated than it should be.
 As a general rule, donation pages should be simple, optimized for mobile giving, and ask for the minimal amount of information required to make a donation and capture a donor’s contact information.

 The third post in this series, 10 Donation Page Best Practices for Nonprofits, provides detailed advice, but it is worth reiterating that the first step in being successful in online fundraising is having well-designed donation pages that accept multiple types of payments, enable monthly giving, and provide the option for donors to make a tribute gift.
 For example, the one-time donation page for Doctors Without Borders:

 2) Proactively promote your monthly giving program.

-- Print: Create and publish an ad for your monthly giving program in every edition of your print newsletter that includes the URL.
+- Print: Include an ad for your monthly giving program in every edition of your print newsletter that includes the URL of your monthly giving program.
 It’s also worth sending a postcard campaign to your one-time donors asking them to become monthly donors.
 Every fundraising appeal sent should also include a pitch to become a monthly donor.

-- Social Media: To effectively promote your monthly giving program on social media, you’ll need to create a series of promo graphics that are properly sized for Facebook, Twitter, LinkedIn, etc. (2021 Social Media Size Guide).
+- Social Media: To effectively promote your monthly giving program on social media, your nonprofit need to create a series of promo graphics that are properly sized for Facebook, Twitter, LinkedIn, etc. (2023 Social Media Size Guide).
 Also, with organic reach at an all-time low, your nonprofit should invest in social media advertising.

 3) Launch a tribute giving program.

-Nature Conservancy Honorary Gift Donation Page:
+Nature Conservancy Special Occasion Gift Donation Page: